+Serious dysfunction of any bodily organ or part;
-- Placing your health in serious jeopardy (including the health of a pregnant woman or her unborn child); - Serious impairment to bodily functions; - Serious dysfunction of any bodily organ or part; - Danger to yourself or to others; or - Inability to provide for, or utilize, food, shelter, or clothing, due to a mental disorder.

-The following services provided for an Emergency Medical Condition:

-- Medical screening, examination, and evaluation by a Physician and surgeon, or other appropriately licensed persons under the supervision of a Physician and surgeon, to determine if an Emergency Medical Condition or active labor exists and, if it does, the care, treatment, and surgery necessary to relieve or eliminate the Emergency Medical Condition, within the capability of the facility; - Additional screening, examination, and evaluation by a Physician, or other personnel within the scope of their licensure and clinical privileges, to determine if a psychiatric Emergency Medical Condition exists, and the care and treatment necessary to relieve or eliminate the psychiatric Emergency Medical Condition, within the capability of the facility; - Care and treatment necessary to relieve or eliminate a psychiatric Emergency Medical Condition may include admission or transfer to a psychiatric unit within a general acute care Hospital or to an acute psychiatric Hospital; and - Solely to the extent required under federal law, Emergency Services also include any additional items or services that are covered under the Plan and furnished by a Non-Participating Provider or emergency facility, regardless of the department where furnished, after stabilization and as part of outpatient observation or an inpatient or outpatient stay.
-Employee An individual who meets the eligibility requirements set forth in the Plan Document between the Claims Administrator and the Employer.
-Employer (Contractholder) Is Exelixis, Inc. and is the Plan Sponsor and Plan Administrator as these terms are defined in the Employees Retirement Income Security Act of 1974 as amended unless otherwise stated herein.
+Danger to yourself or to others; or Inability to provide for, or utilize, food, shelter, or clothing, due to a mental disorder.
+The following services provided for an Emergency Medical Condition: Medical screening, examination, and evaluation by a Physician and surgeon, or other appropriately licensed persons under the supervision of a Physician and surgeon, to determine if an Emergency Medical Condition or active labor exists and, if it does, the care, treatment, and surgery necessary to relieve or eliminate the Emergency Medical Condition, within the capability of the facility; Additional screening, examination, and evaluation by a Physician, or other personnel within the scope of their licensure and clinical privileges, to determine if a psychiatric Emergency Medical Condition exists, and the care and treatment necessary to relieve or Emergency Services eliminate the psychiatric Emergency Medical Condition, within the capability of the facility; Care and treatment necessary to relieve or eliminate a psychiatric Emergency Medical Condition may include admission or transfer to a psychiatric unit within a general acute care Hospital or to an acute psychiatric Hospital; and Solely to the extent required under federal law, Emergency Services also include any additional items or services that are covered under the Plan and furnished by a Non-Participating Provider or emergency facility, regardless of the department where furnished, after stabilization and as part of outpatient observation or an inpatient or outpatient stay.
+An individual who meets the eligibility requirements set forth in Employee the Plan Document between the Claims Administrator and the Employer.
+Is Exelixis, Inc. and is the Plan Sponsor and Plan Administrator as these terms are defined in the Employees Retirement Income Employer Security Act of 1974 as amended unless otherwise stated (Contractholder) herein.
 The Employer is responsible for funding the payment of claims for Benefits under the Plan.
-Any treatment, therapy, procedure, drug or drug usage, facility or facility usage, equipment or equipment usage, device or device usage, or supplies that are not recognized in accordance with generally accepted professional medical standards as being safe and effective for use in the treatment of the illness, injury, or condition at issue.
-Experimental or Investigational Services that require approval by the Federal government or any agency thereof, or by any State government agency, prior to use and where such approval has not been granted at the time the services or supplies were rendered, shall be considered experimental or investigational in nature.
-Services or supplies that themselves are not approved or recognized in accordance with accepted professional medical standards, but nevertheless are authorized by law or by a government agency for use in testing, trials, or other studies on human patients, shall be considered experimental or investigational in nature.
-Family The Participant and all enrolled Dependents.
-A Former Participating Provider is a provider of services to the Member under any of the following conditions: Former Participating Provider A provider who is no longer available to you as a Participating Provider, but at the time of the provider's contract termination with the Claims Administrator, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
-A Non-Participating Provider to a newly-covered Member whose health plan was withdrawn from the market, and at the time your coverage with the Claims Administrator became effective, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section. • A provider who is a Participating Provider with the Claims Administrator but no longer available to you as a Participatina Provider because: The Employer has terminated its contract with the Claims Administrator: and The Employer currently contracts with a new health plan (insurer) that does not include the Claims Administrator Participating Provider in its network; and At the time of the Employer's contract termination you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
-A list of preferred Generic and Brand Drugs maintained by the Claims Administrator's Pharmacy & Therapeutics Committee.
-Formulary It is designed to assist Physicians in prescribing Drugs that are Medically Necessary and cost-effective.
-The Formulary is updated periodically.
-Drugs that are approved by the U.S. Food and Drug Administration (FDA) or other authorized government agency Generic Drugs as a therapeutic equivalent to the Brand Drug.
-Generic Drugs contain the same active ingredient(s) as Brand Drugs.
-An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to: Acupuncturist; Audiologist; Board certified behavior analyst (BCBA); Certified nurse midwife; Chiropractor; Health Care Clinical nurse specialist; Provider Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Naturopath; Nurse anesthetist (CRNA);
+Any treatment, therapy, procedure, drug or drug usage, Experimental or facility or facility usage, equipment or equipment usage, Investigational device or device usage, or supplies shall be considered experimental or investigational if, as determined by Claims Administrator, at least one of the following elements is met:

+- Requires approval by the Federal government or any agency thereof, or by any State government agency, prior to use and where such approval has not been granted at the time the services or supplies were rendered; or - Is not recognized in accordance with generally accepted professional medical standards as being safe and effective for use in the treatment of the illness, injury, or condition at issue, but nevertheless is authorized by law or by a government agency for use; or - Is not approved or recognized in accordance with accepted professional medical standards, but nevertheless is authorized by law or by a government agency for use in testing, trials, or other studies on human patients; or - Is not recognized or not recommended by nationally recognized treatment guidelines by a specialty society or medical review organization, if applicable, or where the consensus amongst experts in recognized published medical literature is that further studies or experience are necessary to determine effectiveness and net health benefit in treatment of the illness, injury, or condition at issue, but nevertheless are authorized by law or by a government agency for use.